TheEdoRan/next-safe-action/website/docs/recipes/customize-validation-errors-format.md

 ### `flattenValidationErrors` and `flattenBindArgsValidationErrors` utility functions

-Exported `flattenValidationErrors` and `flattenBindArgsValidationErrors` utility functions emulates Zod's [`flatten`](https://zod.dev/ERROR_HANDLING?id=flattening-errors) method for building validation errors and return them to the client.
+Exported `flattenValidationErrors` and `flattenBindArgsValidationErrors` utility functions emulate Zod's [`flatten`](https://zod.dev/ERROR_HANDLING?id=flattening-errors) method for building validation errors and return them to the client.
 Be aware that they discard errors for nested fields in objects, but when dealing with simple one-level schemas, it's sometimes better to use the flattened format instead of the formatted one.

 So, for instance, a formatted (default) validation errors object like this: